JetBrains/teamcity-documentation/topics/configuring-teamcity-server-startup-properties.md

 <note>

-You do not need to specify any of the options unless you are advised to do by the TeamCity support team or you know what you are doing.
+You do not need to specify any of the options unless you are advised to do by the TeamCity support team or you are confident in what you are doing.
 </note>

 In this section: